7 WAYS FOR DIABETICS TO REDUCE STROKE RISK

 Start by talking to your doctor before you begin any new exercise routine.

-Then, aim for at least 30 minutes of exercise several days each week.
+Then, aim for at least 30 minutes of exercise five days each week.
 When you find activities you actually enjoy – especially when you partner up with a friend or loved one – you’re more likely to stick with it and make exercise part of your new heart-healthy lifestyle

 4. Watch Your Weight